Timber framing: Spain

 The Spanish generally follow the Mediterranean forms of architecture with stone walls and shallow roof pitch.
 Timber framing is often of the post and lintel style.
-Castile and León, par example La Alberca, and the Basque Country have the most representative examples of the use of timber framing in the Iberian Peninsula.
+Castile and León, for example La Alberca, and the Basque Country have the most representative examples of the use of timber framing in the Iberian Peninsula.

 Most traditional Basque buildings with half-timbering elements are detached farm houses (in Basque: baserriak).
 Their upper floors were built with jettied box frames in close studding.
 In the oldest farmsteads and, if existing, in the third floor the walls were sometimes covered with vertical weatherboards.
 Big holes were left in the gable of the main façade for ventilation.
 The wooden beams were painted over, mostly in dark red.
 The vacancies were filled in with wattle and daub or rubble laid in a clay mortar and then plastered over with white chalk or nogged with bricks.
 Although the entire supporting structure is made of wood, the timbering is only visible on the main façade, which is generally oriented to the southeast.

 Although the typical Basque house is now mostly associated with half-timbering, the outer walls and the fire-walls were built in masonry (rubble stone, bricks or, ideally, ashlars) whenever it could be afforded.
 Timber was a sign of poverty.
 Oak-wood was cheaper than masonry: that is why, when the money was running out, the upper floor walls were mostly built timbered.
 Extant baserriak with half-timbered upper-floor façades were built from the 15th to 19th centuries and are found in all Basque regions with oceanic climate, except in Zuberoa (Soule), but are concentrated in Lapurdi (Labourd).

 Some medieval Basque tower houses (Dorretxe) feature an overhanged upper floor in half-timbering.

 To a lesser extent timbered houses are also found in villages and towns as row houses, as the photo from the Uztaritz village shows.

 Currently, it has again become popular to build Néobasque houses resembling old Basque farmsteads, with more or less respect for the principles of traditional half-timbered building.